 -

-Distribute half the melted chocolate into the wells of the silicone chocolate mold and either swirl the molds or use a silicone pastry brush to make sure the sides and bottom of the mold are completely covered.
-Transfer the mold to the freezer to let the chocolate set.
+Distribute half the melted chocolate into the wells of the silicone chocolate mould and both swirl the molds or use a silicone pastry brush to verify the edges and backside of the mould are fully coated.
+Transfer the mould to the freezer to let the chocolate set.

 -

-While the chocolate is setting, make the pistachio butter by blending the pistachios, remaining coconut oil, vanilla extract and stevia (or sweetener of choice) in a food processor.
-Once smooth, stir in the coconut flakes.
+While the chocolate is setting, make the pistachio butter by mixing the pistachios, remaining coconut oil, vanilla extract and stevia (or sweetener of selection) in a meals processor.
+Once clean, stir within the coconut flakes.

 5 tbsp coconut oil, 6 oz pistachios, roasted & salted, 1 tsp vanilla extract, liquid stevia, 3.5 oz dried coconut